cells-OSS/pyclicker/README.md

 Simply run the python script using the python3 command.

 **For NixOS**

+**WARNING**
+NixOS is currently untested, this way of installing may not work.
+I will be testing this as soon as possible.

 Since NixOS uses a declarative approach, you will need to edit your configuration.nix file located at "/etc/nixos".
 Once you're in, add the following to entries into your package list: